atlantistechnology/sdt/README.md

 ## Golang

-Go is supported by the bundled too `gotree` which uses the internal Go libraries `go/ast`, `go/parser`, and `go/token`.
+Go is supported by the bundled tool `gotree` which uses the internal Go libraries `go/ast`, `go/parser`, and `go/token`.
 The parse tree format produced by this tool is designed to make the work SDT does easy, but another library is very unlikely to produce a format compatible with the